-Joe DiMaggio was a baseball player of the New York Yankees.
+Joe DiMaggio was a baseball player for the New York Yankees.
 He was a real hero.
 Joe was considered one of the best baseball players of the twentieth century.
-Every time that he entered into a public place, such as restaurant or event, the crowd exploded in applauses for his life achievements and performances.
-Year after year, the news reporters praised his extraordinary talent in baseball as he was an eminence.
+Every time he entered a public place, such as a restaurant or event, the crowd exploded into applause for his achievements and performances.
+Year after year, news reporters praised his extraordinary talent.

-Behind his mask he was an egocentric, competitive, greedy and selfish person, guided by the power of money.
-The author of his biography, Ben Cramer, in his book Joe DiMaggio: Life of the hero, describes what he called the monotony of Joe’s life, because of his personal commitment of not showing nothing except his false self.
+Behind his mask, he was an egocentric, competitive, greedy and a selfish person, guided by the power of money.
+The author of his biography, Ben Cramer, in his book Joe DiMaggio: Life of the hero, describes what he called the monotony of Joe’s life caused by his personal commitment to not show anything but his false self.

-Today, I want to continue our adventure in how to develop Emotional Intelligence.
-In our last post, we talked about the first step in developing Emotional Intelligence and self-awareness.
+Today, I want to continue our adventure in developing emotional intelligence.
+In our last post, we talked about the first step to developing emotional intelligence and self-awareness.
 We came to the conclusion that self-awareness must begin with a clear understanding of God’s love for you.
 That is, it does not matter what you see inside of you, God will never stop loving you.

-After understanding this truth, you need to begin to uncover who is the real you.
+After understanding this truth, you need to start uncovering the real you.
 Transformation occurs when you are brave enough to confront your shadows.
-Peter Scazzero in his book The Emotional Healthy Leader says, that “your shadow is the accumulation of untamed emotions, less-than-pure motives and thoughts that, while largely unconscious, strongly influence and shape your behavior.
-It is the damaged but mostly hidden version of who you are”.
-You cannot change that of what you are unaware.
+Peter Scazzero in his book, The Emotionally Healthy Leader, says that “your shadow is the accumulation of untamed emotions, less-than-pure motives and thoughts that, while largely unconscious, strongly influence and shape your behavior.
+It is the damaged but mostly hidden version of who you are.”
+You cannot change that of what you are unaware of.